 Introduction & Context

-The Gordon-Taylor equation is a semi-empirical model used to predict the glass-transition temperature (\(T_{\text{g}}\)) of a homogeneous amorphous mixture.
+The Gordon‑Taylor equation is a semi‑empirical model used to predict the glass‑transition temperature (Tg) of a homogeneous amorphous mixture.
 In process engineering, particularly in food, pharma, and polymer science, this equation is vital for quantifying the plasticizing effect of small molecules like water or solvents on a polymer matrix.
+Because polymer chain mobility also governs viscosity, the temperature dependence of viscosity can be described by the Williams‑Landel‑Ferry (WLF) equation.
+For food engineers, understanding the glass transition temperature in frozen foods is essential for optimizing texture and stability during storage.
 Applications include:

 • Spray-Drying Optimization: Determining the maximum allowable outlet temperature to prevent particle stickiness and wall deposition.